 I encourage you to try your own experiments.
 Especially experiments that challenge your mindset, assumptions and fears.

-I truly believe the only way to explore your potential is to test your limits through lifestyles experiments.
+I truly believe the only way to explore your potential is to test your limits through lifestyle experiments.
 As you can see from mine they don’t always have to be dramatic to have a powerful effect on the direction of your life.